swiftcode/swiftcode/README.md

 I’m an independent iOS developer.
 I work with clients of all sizes, from the small shop to large corporations.
 I have often consulted on app ideas to discuss their feasibility and to solidify the ideas a company has for building out their mobile presence.
 As a developer, I can take your idea from design to deployment, or I can be added as an additional resource to an existing team.

 I’ve worked with a variety of languages and systems.
 Currently, I work in native iOS using Swift and SwiftUI.
-Prior to iOS, I was a database developer for 20+ years, primarily working with manufacturing systems (MRP/ERP)
+Prior to iOS, I was a database developer for 20+ years, primarily working with manufacturing systems (MRP/ERP).
+I've also worked as a developer in other industries such as banking, insurance and networking systems.

 I’m available to work on open-source iOS projects.
 If you have a project you need developers for, please get in touch.